markferdo/markferdo.github.io/_posts/2025-08-11-Build-&-Install-Linux-kernel.md

 cp /boot/config-6.11.0-26-generic .config
 ~~~

-Now you have the ubuntu kernel configuration in your new kernel.
+Now you have the Ubuntu kernel configuration in your new kernel.

 ## Compiling the Kernel